Azure/azure-rest-api-specs/specification/cognitiveservices/data-plane/ContentSafety/readme.md

-# Project Carnegie
+# Content Safety

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for Project Carnegie.
+This is the AutoRest configuration file for Content Safety.

 ## Getting Started